 First of all, coenzyme Q10 is a member of a group of substances called coenzymes.
+As you can figure out from the name, coenzymes help enzymes in regulating the body's various metabolic processes.

 Coenzymes are usually consumed in the diet, with vitamins being perhaps the most well known coenzyme factors.